Skip to content

 roles: [admin, maintainer]

-# Allow contributors with write access (use carefully)
+# Only write access

 # Disable restrictions entirely (high risk in public repos)